-This is because of the need of lower poitwise bounds for the Green's function or equivalently a Harnack inequality, which, in this situation, only holds for equations of the form $Lu = -\divv A\nabla u - c \nabla u =0$.
+This is because of the need of lower pointwise bounds for the Green's function or equivalently a Harnack inequality, which, in this situation, only holds for equations of the form $Lu = -\divv A\nabla u - c \nabla u =0$.

 \vv